Life evolves and so does this bio.

 CHEESE, PICKLES AND MORE

-I love life, people and food and have lots left over for my dog and significant other.
+I love life, people and food, not to mention, my all-American husband, beautiful and hilarious daughter Lola, and, sweet-as-molasses, son Charlie.
+My Shih Tsu, Frieda, was my first child.
+She was with me for 13 years and I miss her every day.
 I have run a marathon in Hawaii, played tennis, thrown pottery, sculpted in clay, taken photographs, danced, climbed and consumed a lot of food and wine.
 I have friends from all walks of life and am accused of never knowing a stranger.
-I am passionate and believe in faking it til you make it and many other clichés.

 — I believe that food is truly the one thing that connects us all.
 I don’t care how grumpy or politically different someone may be, ask someone what they love to eat and the walls will start to come down.